 Nancy Pelosi visited Taiwan: what will happen now between the United States and China?

 “This crisis accelerates the perception that the risk of a conflict in the present decade is increasingly high.
-China knows that Taiwan is not only inalienable in its modernization process but that it is also the thrust with which it could put an end to the hegemony of EU in the region and in the world,” Xulio Ríos, director of the Observatory of the Chinese politics.
+China knows that Taiwan is not only inalienable in its modernization process but that it is also the thrust with which it might put an end to the hegemony of EU in the region and in the world,” Xulio Ríos, director of the Observatory of the Chinese politics.

-Less than 24 hours after visit Pelosithe Chinese Army began military exercises with live fire around the island that included the closure of the air spaces and maritime in several areas, something that Taipei described as a “blockade”.
+Less than 24 hours following visit Pelosithe Chinese Army began military exercises with live fire around the island that included the closure of the air spaces and maritime in several areas, something that Taipei described as a “blockade”.

 Also, in the last week China imposed trade sanctions on hundreds of Taiwanese food products, including citrus fruits, various types of fish, and numerous processed foods.